Benefits of Stable Blood Sugar: How To Reap and Keep Them

 Have you ever experienced a sugar crash?

 Maybe you eat a big dessert or drink a soda with lunch.
-Your blood glucose spikes, and for about half an hour, you feel great—lots of energy, positive mood, and so on.
+Your blood glucose spikes (hyperglycemia), and you feel great for about half an hour—lots of energy, a positive mood, and so on.

 But before long, that sugar high runs out.
 Brain fog makes it hard to focus.
 Your energy takes a dip.
 You’re irritable and moody.
 Maybe you’re hit with food cravings even though you just ate.